 Innovation is a big word.
-With it, comes a lot of assumption and a lot of expectation.
+With it, comes a lot of assumptions and a lot of expectations.
 One company exceeding those expectations is Sprout Studios, a multidisciplinary Cambridge-based design firm.
 For Sprout, you can also use words like iconic, creative and wow.
 They’re our Customer Spotlight this month and we’re proud to be sponsoring LOCALIZE Boston with them at the IDSA International Conference 2012.
 We talked with Jordan Nollman, President of Sprout Studios, to see how they’re visualizing the innovation using KeyShot.

 What inspired you to become a designer?